Frequently Asked Questions

-We strive to answer our email within 24 hours (except weekends): it is the fastest way to reach us.
+We strive to answer our email within 24 hours (except weekends and local holidays): it is the fastest way to reach us.

 I NEED TO BOOK A TOUR

 - If you need a last-minute booking for tomorrow but our office is already closed, I’m afraid we won’t be able to provide a tour as we can’t arrange tours when the office is closed.